cloudquery/cloudquery/plugins/aws/CONTRIBUTING.md

 ### Your First Code Contribution

 Unsure where to begin contributing to CloudQuery?
-You can start by looking through these `beginner` and `help-wanted` issues:

-* [Beginner issues][beginner] - issues which should only require a few lines of code, and a test or two
+There are few key labels that you can take a look in the issue

-* [Help wanted issues][help-wanted] - issues which should be a bit more involved than `beginner` issues
+* `bug` - Can be a small issue of missing column, incorrect primary key which are good for begineers.
+Or more involved one.
+* `documentation` - Those are great for begineers as it gives the opportunity to both learn and put it in writing for everyone else.
+* `resource` - This is usually support for a new resource that was requested.

-If you don't see any issues that you think you can help with reach out to the community on Discord and we would be happy to work with you!
+If you don't see any issues that you think you can help with reach out to the community on [Discord](https://cloudquery.io/discord) and we would be happy to work with you!